mokdevel/DarcMods/DarcMissions/docs/CORE.md

 # DarcCore
-Core functions for Darc Mods
+Core and common functions for DarcMods.

 # Configuration parameters
 For examples of configuration files see [ExampleConfigs](https://github.com/mokdevel/DarcMods/tree/main/DarcMissions/ExampleConfigs).